kingjinho/notes_os/ch1.what_is_os/README.md

 #### 4. Time Sharing System(late 1960s)
-- Still expensive and still does one job at a time
+- Still expensive and performed one job at a time
 - `Advent of multiprogramming(doing one job at a time is such a waste)`
-- `Multiprogramming: perform more than one tasks with a single CPU to increase efficiency`
+  - Multiprogramming? `perform more than one tasks with a single CPU to increase efficiency`
 - How Multiprogramming Works? - `Time Sharing`
   - CPU will allow `each job to use CPU for a very short amount of time`
   - job A for 0.1s and then B for 0.1s, and C for 0.1s, and A after 0.3s -> over and over
   - `If this time allocation is repeated very fast, it looks like A,B,C are working simultaneously`
   - `Definition: Process each job little by little, a.k.a multitasking`
-  - amount of time allocated to each process: time slice
+  - Amount of time allocated to each process: time slice
   - Disadvantage of time sharing
     - Need additional work to let multitasking
     - No guarantee in exact finish time if there are lots of jobs processing at the same time